6 Diet Myths - Weight Management

 Diet Myth #3: Avoid snacking.

-Snacking is good for weight loss, because you come to meals less hungry.
+Snacking is good for weight management, because you come to meals less hungry.
 Plan your snacks ahead of time, and pair two food groups – apples and peanut butter, whole grain crackers and cheese.
 Snacking on a schedule is a solid strategy for weight loss.

 Diet Myth #4: Go gluten free.

 The only people who need to avoid gluten are those with Celiac disease.
 Gluten-free foods are highly processed, and can be very low in fiber.
-For weight loss, choose high-fiber foods made with whole grains.
+For weight management, choose high-fiber foods made with whole grains.

 Diet Myth #5: Eat these superfoods…